cmvandrevala/cmvandrevala.github.io/teaching/phy/121/lesson-plans/harmonics.md

 ---
 layout: lesson-plan
-title: Waves
+title: Harmonics
 topics:
+  - Waves on a String
-  - Waves
+  - Waves in a Pipe
-  - Centripetal Force
 objectives:
-  - Solve a variety of physics problems covering waves and sound
+  - Calculate the properties of waves on a string fixed at both ends
+  - Calculate the properties of waves in a half-open pipe
+  - Calculate the properties of waves in a fully open pipe
 ---

 ## 📋 Sequence

-* Waves and sound practice problems
-* Centripetal force lab (part 2)
+* Review of resonance
+* Properties of waves on a string fixed at both ends
+* Properties of waves in a half-open pipe
+* Properties of waves in a fully open pipe

 ## 🖥️ Animations, Simulations, Activities